Theft Cases

 San Jose Theft Crime Lawyer

-California Petty & Grand Theft Laws
+Understanding California Petty & Grand Theft Laws

 In California, theft is defined as intentionally and unlawfully taking another’s person’s property with the intent to permanently deprive the owner of it.
 You can be charged with petty or grand theft depending upon the value of the property that was allegedly stolen.
 The penalties vary with the type of charge and, there may be civil as well as criminal penalties.

-• Petty Theft - California theft law determines whether you are charged with petty or grand theft according to the reasonable and fair market value of the property stolen or services not paid for.
+• Petty Theft in California - California theft law determines whether you are charged with petty or grand theft according to the reasonable and fair market value of the property stolen or services not paid for.
 Petty theft applies to property valued at less than $950.
 If you have no prior theft conviction, you may be charged with an infraction or misdemeanor and sentenced to up to six months in jail and/or fined up to $1,000.

-• Grand Theft - Taking property valued at $950 or more is charged as grand theft.
+• Grand Theft Charges - Taking property valued at $950 or more is charged as grand theft.
 If you allegedly stole a vehicle, firearms or livestock, you will be charged with grand theft no matter what the actual value of the property is determined to be.
 Other circumstances may exist that allow a prosecutor to charge what seems like petty theft as a felony grand theft.
 Depending on the type of property and its value, if convicted, you can be sentenced to up to three years in prison and a hefty fine may also be imposed.

 Our Settlements & Verdicts